Spider webs are common to Halloween, but this sticky spider web activity can be played all year long. It’s a fun challenge to get kids moving!

-I asked him to separate the newspapers and scrunch each one into a ball like we had done for the newspaper throwing game.
+Then I asked him to separate the newspapers and scrunch each one into a ball.

-Then the boys had a blast throwing the newspaper balls into the spider web to see if it would catch them (just like a real one would catch a fly!).
+The boys had a blast throwing the newspaper balls into the spider web to see if it would catch them (just like a real one would catch a fly!).

-But he could just barely reach the bottom part of the web, so he stuck the newspaper balls to it by hand.
+But he could just barely reach the bottom part of the sticky spider web, so he stuck the newspaper balls to it by hand.

 This book has been a great extension to this activity (or maybe the other way around) to talk about how the spider web caught the fly.

-If you’re a tape fan like me, click the image below, you’ll love our spy game scavenger hunt too!
+If you’re a tape fan like me, you’ll love our spy game scavenger hunt too!
+Feel free to share!